-Furthermore, the Capital Programme requires significant investment and priorities may exceed the funding provided.
+Furthermore, later reviews by the Chief Fire Officer has highlighted that the Capital Programme requires significant investment in the area of ICT and Vehicles and revenue investment is also required for essential ICT priorities.
+The requirements exceed the funding provided and the Chief Fire Officer is undertaking a review with the PFCC and S151 Officer to prioritise the requirements and propose a timely and affordable programme.
 Additionally, the impact of Brexit is unknown, the next Comprehensive Spending Review is awaited and the financial landscape after 2019/20 is less certain.
 The MTFP identifies a need for further savings and the MTFP will be under regular review as savings plans progress.

 One JIAC member retired at the end of their second term from the JIAC during the year and an additional member was appointed to the JIAC.
-Recognising that a member will retire in autumn 2019, and that JIAC are already holding a vacancy, it is planned that two additional members will be recruited in 2019/20.
+Recognising that a member retired in Autumn 2019, and that JIAC are already holding a vacancy two additional members were recruited in 2019/20.